MidMichigan Health promotes patient and family involvement in all aspects of their care, including effective pain management.

 - Discuss pain relief options with your healthcare team and work with them to develop a pain management plan.
 Options may include medications and other methods, such as distraction, relaxation and use of heat, cold and massage.

 - Ask for pain relief when pain first begins.

 - Help us assess your pain and tell us if your pain is not relieved.
 We will use a pain management scale to help you rate your level of pain.

 - Tell us if you have any concerns about taking pain medication.

 - Notify us of any specific cultural, spiritual or personal beliefs associated with pain and pain relief measures.

-- Ask questions to ensure you understand your pain medication and how it is to be taken, how to safely store it and how to properly dispose of any unused portion.
+- Ask questions to ensure you understand your pain medication, how it is to be taken, how to safely store it and how to properly dispose of any unused portion.

 Managing Side Effects